Sentinel Termination

 Sentinel terminated slicing is provided which can be used to create a sentinel

-terminated slice with the syntax x[n..m:t]
+terminated slice with the syntax x[n..m:t], where t is the terminator value.

 Doing this is an assertion from the programmer that the memory is terminated